BUY STUFF AND SUPPORT AMP!

 Tickets for this show cost $37 to $70 (including all service charges).
 They are also available through Hold My Ticket (112 2nd St SW), 505-886-1251, Monday to Friday 9 AM - 6 PM, Sat & Sun 11 AM - 6 PM.

 Tickets to this show are ONLY officially available through AMP Concerts/Hold My Ticket.
-The internet will soon be full of bogus sites selling wildly inflated tickets even though you can purchase the same tickets through us at a reasonable rate.
+The internet is full of bogus sites selling wildly inflated tickets even though you can purchase the same tickets through us at a reasonable rate.
 Be a smart ticket buyer and only buy through the official box office.

 "You don't gain anything, being precious about making records," says Jeff Tweedy.
 Then he laughs.
 "I think this is a pretty irritated record.
 I sort of gave myself permission to complain."

 Schmilco, Wilco's [website | Amazon.com] tenth studio album and the fifth by the current sextet lineup, began to percolate at around the same time as its predecessor, 2015's Star Wars.
 As the songs Wilco developed during that period progressed from musical snippets to fuller structures, and then to lyrical composition, the band began blocking the music into two general album ideas—the first louder and harder, the second more modest in volume and expression.